 When you’re self-employed (or thinking about becoming self-employed), one of the more important decisions you’ll need to make is whether you want to do this work full-time or part-time.
 That’s a difficult question for many people, and here are some things to consider when making that decision.

-- You can have a career that you love that also brings you enough money for your needs
+- You can have a business ownership career that you love which also brings you enough money for your needs

 - You can devote yourself to skill-building